 Neonatal seizures are usually secondary to a serum biochemical disorder or an underlying brain disturbance/injury/malformation.
 Seizures may be subtle due to the relatively underdeveloped cortex.
 Seizures persist when limbs are flexed (as opposed to jitteriness).

 The most likely causes are:

-- " perinatal asphyxia,
+- perinatal asphyxia,

 - " birth trauma,

 - " intracranial haemorrhage,

 - " meningitis,

 - " narcotic or alcohol withdrawal syndrome,

 - " CNS developmental abnormalities.

+- " hypocalcaemia,

+- " hypomagnesaemia,

+- " hyponatraemia,

+- " hypoglycaemia,

+- " inborn errors of metabolism,

+- " pyridoxine deficiency, and

 Categories of convulsions